Hockey

 Following Lokomotiv's victory over Traktor in the Gagarin Cup final, several players from both teams now have an opportunity to test themselves in the NHL.
 This offseason is expected to be especially active for transfers involving promising Russian hockey players moving overseas.
 RG reviews the potential for key participants of the final series.

-Dmitry Simashev (Utah Mammoth)
+Dmitriy Simashev (Utah Mammoth)

-20-year-old defenseman Dmitry Simashev has officially announced his departure from the KHL to join the Utah Mammoth.
+20-year-old defenseman Dmitriy Simashev has officially announced his departure from the KHL to join the Utah Mammoth.
 Having played 21 playoff games, contributing one assist, and earning 6 points (1 goal, 5 assists) during the regular season, he occasionally found himself as the team's seventh defenseman.
 Simashev acknowledged the significance of this season for his career and promised a breakthrough next year.

 “This season was special for me.
 We won the Gagarin Cup, and I learned a lot this year.
 I'm confident that next season will be a breakthrough.
 I promise.
 Now I can say with peace of mind that yes, I'm moving to the NHL,” Simashev declared.